aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getCheckDataValid() {#getCheckDataValid--}

+<b>@deprecated.</b> Please use the 'checkDataValid' property instead.
 Check whether data is valid in the template file.

 ```javascript
 getCheckDataValid() : boolean;